dmiao623/project-euler/README.md

 I do not solve problems in any particular order; in general, I do whatever interests me.
 However, I tend to limit myself to the first 300 problems as they are more suited to my difficluty range.

 ## Code
-My code is written in Python (for convenience) or C++ (for speed).
+My code is written in Python, Mathematica, and C++.
 You can find a (deprecated) list of my templates on [my blog](https://dustin-miao.github.io/) or [my code library](https://dustin-miao.github.io/library/).
 I have a list of commonly used [templates](templates) and [sequences](sequences) specific to Project Euler in this repository, which I import as necessary in my solutions.
 Finally, you can find codes on my [CodeForces](https://codeforces.com/profile/dutin) or [AtCoder](https://atcoder.jp/users/dutinmeow) profile.

 In my C++ codes I will sometimes import files from the [AtCoder Library](https://atcoder.github.io/ac-library/production/document_en/index.html).
 This is a library of templates for commonly used algorithm, the most useful of which is the [modular int](https://atcoder.github.io/ac-library/production/document_en/modint.html).